 The back of the display area on the top half of the cabinet had a fake wood plastic picture glued to the particleboard.
 I was going to paint it, but it started to bow out of shape, so again, I replaced it.

 The beadboard was primed, so it only needed a coat of paint.
 My paint choice was light blue paint.
-I removed all the cabinet hardware to paint.
-I planned to purchase all new hardware since the original hardware was really dated and not my style, then I remembered I could not spend any more on this piece.
+Next, I removed all the cabinet hardware to paint.
+I planned to purchase all new hardware since the original hardware was dated and not my style, but then I remembered I could not spend any more on this piece.

 Patina to Update Furniture Hardware